zhedongma/zhedongma.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a final-year PhD candidate in Electrical&Computer Engineering at the University of Florida supervised by [Prof.Shuo Wang](https://peeprlgator.github.io/Shuo.Wang/index.html).
-During my PhD study, I worked closely with [Honggang Sheng](https://research.google/people/HonggangSheng/) and [Srikanth Lakshmikanthan](https://www.linkedin.com/in/srikanth-lakshmikanthan-7995478/) at Google Inc. on Google's consumer products (AC/DC power adapters, Wireless chargers, Pixel phones, etc.).
+During my PhD study, I worked closely with [Honggang Sheng](https://research.google/people/HonggangSheng/) and [Srikanth Lakshmikanthan](https://www.linkedin.com/in/srikanth-lakshmikanthan-7995478/) at Google Inc. on Google's consumer products (AC/DC power adapters, Wireless chargers, Pixel phones, Earbuds, etc.).
 I received my B.Eng. in Electrical Engineering and Automation from Zhejiang University, Hangzhou, China in June 2019.

 In my daily life, I enjoy travelling as well as photographing a lot, you can see the pictures that I took along the journey in [Photo show](https://zhedongma.github.io/portfolio/).